Williloo/sus1531/README.md

 ## 🐶 3.
 Iteration 1: Basic Functionality and Tests

-[You can watch the iteration 1 introductory video here.](https://youtu.be/VPlNNy-gK2w) Please note that this video was recorded in 23T2, and there are changes in 25T1.
-You should consult this spec for changes.
-This video is not required watching (the specification is clear by itself) though many students will watch this for the practical demo of how to get started.
+[You can watch the iteration 1 introductory video here.](https://youtu.be/81r1oUQHRNA) This video is not required watching (the specification is clear by itself) though many students find it useful as a starting point.

 ### 🐶 3.1.
 Task